askmrsinh/big-data-tools-install/README.md

 4. Run the desired installation script
    For example, if you wish to install Hadoop use `./InstallHadoop.sh`

-These scripts automatically take care of downloadin & unpacking the latest binaries and basic configuration.
+These scripts automatically take care of downloading & unpacking the latest binaries and basic configuration.
 You may be asked for your user account password during the installation process.

 ---